reinhart1010/nix/docs/en/common/age-keygen.md

 See `age` for how to encrypt/decrypt files.
 More information: <https://manned.org/age-keygen>.

-- Generate a key pair, save it to an unencrypted file and print the public key to `stdout`:
+- Generate a key pair, save it to an unencrypted file, and print the public key to `stdout`:

 `age-keygen --output `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">path/to/file</span>